-Mr. Froesel was not required to relocate for two years from the commencement date of his employment, but if he was required to relocate after that period, the Company would have covered his relocation expenses.
-The Company would have paid or reimbursed Mr. Froesel for all reasonable and necessary expenses actually incurred or paid by him.
-Mr. Froesel also entered into a restrictive covenant agreement with the Company dated November 29, 2010, which provides that during the term of employment and for one year following his termination Mr. Froesel cannot directly or indirectly participate in any business that is competitive with any line of business that makes up more than 10% of the Company's total consolidated sales during the 12 month period preceding the termination of his employment.
-Similarly, for two years following his termination, Mr. Froesel cannot solicit or otherwise interfere with the Company's relationship with any present or former employee or customer of the Company.
-Mr. Froesel is also required to keep confidential during the term of employment and thereafter all confidential and proprietary information concerning the Company and its business.
+Under the employment agreement, Mr. Corvese is subject to the provisions of a non-compete covenant, which provides that during the term of employment and for a period of one year following his termination or six months following payment of any severance, whichever occurs last, Mr. Corvese may not directly or indirectly participate in work relating to information systems, telecommunications, computer systems or other work related to information technology that is competitive with the Company's business.
+Similarly, for two years following the date of his termination, Mr. Corvese may not solicit or otherwise interfere with the Company's relationship with any present or former employee or customer of the Company.
+Mr. Corvese is also required to keep confidential during the term of employment and thereafter all confidential and proprietary information concerning the Company and its business.